search icon

 • Legal, accounting, and other services: Vary widely

-These costs are estimates and can fluctuate at any time; always refer to the most current state guidelines for accurate figures.
+These costs are estimates and can fluctuate at any time; always refer to the most current state guidelines for accurate figures with these figures in mind there is no way to have a completely free LLC in Maryland.

-We can help you file an LLC in Maryland
+ZenBusiness can help file an LLC in Maryland

 Following all the steps above should help you form a new LLC.
 But there’s still more to know than how to form an LLC in Maryland.
 You need to know about things like hiring employees, getting business licenses and permits, getting additional financing if you need it, how to make changes in your business, and how to stay in compliance with the government.